 The secondary reason I decided to travel full time was to explore new places to live in the U.S.

-I have spent most of my life in Florida but also lived in Colorado and North Carolina.
-Although I loved both states, I did not feel I had yet found a new place to call home.
+I have spent most of my life in Florida but have also lived in Colorado and North Carolina.
+Although I love all three states, I did not feel I had yet found a place to call home.

 Maybe I had moved to the wrong cities within these states, I was not sure.
 I just knew I needed to spend time exploring other places to gain a better understanding of what I was looking for in a home base.